Shopify/polaris/polaris.shopify.com/content/components/display-text/index.md

   - fileName: display-text-small.tsx
     title: Small
     description: Use for text that would otherwise use body text, but that needs to scale with other display text.
 ---

-# Display text

-Display styles make a bold visual statement.
-Use them to create impact when the main goal is visual storytelling.
-For example, use display text to convince or reassure merchants such as in marketing content or to capture attention during onboarding.

----

 ## Best practices